 Drug trafficking is an existing problem

-Ever since the closure of the infamous Silk Road and the media furor surrounding it, people are increasingly aware of the existence and the nefarious proclivities of particular groups within the Dark Net.
-For most Americans, illegal substances are no more than a simple click away thanks to Internet access and Dark Net markets.
-Still, these hidden, online, drug dealers are not privy to some secret, underground delivery method us mere mortals are unaware of; they simply use the Postal Service.
+Ever since the closure of the infamous Silk Road and the media furor surrounding it, people now know of the existence and the nefarious proclivities of particular groups within the Dark Net.
+Most Americans can access illegal substances with a simple click thanks to Internet access, Dark Net markets, and social networks like Instagram.
+Still, these hidden, online drug dealers don’t have access to some secret, underground delivery method us mere mortals are unaware of; they simply use the Postal Service.

 According to former Attorney General Eric Holder, the problem is endemic:

-Postal inspectors are federal agents, mandated to safeguard the nation’s mail, including the people who move it and the customers who use it.
-On average, 1,000 suspects are arrested by postal inspectors each year for trafficking drugs and laundering drug money via the U.S mail.
+On average, 1,000 suspects are arrested by postal inspectors each year for trafficking drugs and laundering drug money via the U.S mail in 2019, they made over 2,500.
 In addition to seizing cash obtained through criminal activity, postal inspectors have used federal forfeiture laws to seize houses, vehicles, boats, artwork, and other high-value items purchased with drug money.